Armchair Ghost Hunting… Innovative, or a Really Stupid Idea?

 Note the results.

-If you test this, I hope you’ll tell me what happens, in comments on the HollowHill.com article.
+If you test this, I hope you’ll share your results (and opinions) at this HollowHill.com article.

 For now, I think this could be interesting, but there may be a lot of trial-and-error to fine-tune this.
-So, your input (and results, even if they’re ho-hum) could be very helpful.
+So, your input (and results, even you say this is a really stupid idea) could be very helpful.

 *Since posting this, I’ve improved the control option.
 I copied the Ovilus III word list and numbered it.
 (That link – updated so it prints on just 13 pages – is a PDF at Google Drive.)

-Then, I’m using a random number generator (selecting 50 numbers among 1 through 2048) to choose enough words for a typical Ghost Adventures episode.
+Then, I’m using a random number generator (selecting 50 numbers among 1 through 2048) to choose enough words (20 – 50 seem good) for a typical Ghost Adventures episode.

 After that, I’m using the numbers to create a sequential list of Ovilus words, based on what the random number generator selected.
 (Same order, but listing the corresponding words from the Ovilus III list.
 I hope that makes sense; this is easier than it probably sounds.)